 MAINTENANCE

 Course: 751

 Credit: .5

 Grade: 11, 12

 Prerequisite: None

 Fee: \$25.00

-Grade: Prerequisite: 11, 12 None
+1 Φ25.00

-techniques.
+This, very basic, course will inform students about common automotive and home maintenance techniques.
 Students will be able to complete routine automotive, small engine, and home maintenance/ repairs.
 The purpose of this course is to help students obtain knowledge of vehicle and home ownership.
 This includes the buying process, insurance, basic maintenance and repair regarding each.
 Safety glasses or goggles are required to be worn at all times during lab.